JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 ## More types to come

-The library has only a few types implemented (BigQuery, Spark, Cassandra and Circe) but implementing a new type is fairly easy and it gets automatically methods that can be used to convert it into any other type already implemented.
+The library has only a few types implemented (BigQuery, Spark, Cassandra, and Circe) but implementing a new type is fairly easy and it gets automatically methods that can be used to convert it into any other type already implemented.
 As this grows, the number of conversions grows exponentially, and the library becomes more powerful.

 Some types that could be potentially implemented: